• Skip to primary navigation

 Specialist Catalogues

-There are two essential volumes: Guatemala -1 and -2 (EN).
+There are two essential volumes: Guatemala -1 and -2 (EN), now available as a digital download (see below).

 Guatemala -1 covers postal history and philately up until 1902 and was published in 1969.
 Guatemala -2 continues up until 1971 and was released in 1974.
 Both were edited by Roland A. Goodman and published by the ISGC.
 They have been reprinted but the well-illustrated originals are the ones to go for.
 Guatemala -1 even came with an Esso road map of Guatemala (!).